satvinderpalsingh/Savage_coin_backend/README.md

 # Installation
 npm i savage_coin
-//execute above command to insatll blockchain as npm module and use it with project
+//execute above command to install as npm module and use it with frontend to visualize the blockchain

 # Generate Key Pairs
 To make transactions on this blockchain we need a keypair.
 The public key becomes our wallet address, the private key is used to sign transactions and also public key is used to verify the transactions